permaweb/ao-cookbook/src/tutorials/getting-started/messaging.md

 In the case of Morpheus, we can use tags to categorize our messages, and because Morpheus is a autonomous process, he has handlers that can interact with messages that have certain tags.

 1. **Adding Tags to a Message**:

    - We already know that the `Data` of a message is the text-based message you want to send to another process.
 Earlier, we sent a message to Morpheus without any tags, in which he used a handler to respond to an exact matching data.
    - This time, we're going to ask Morpheus if Trinity is with him.
 To get the response we're looking for, we'll use a specific tag so that he knows how to respond.
    - **Example**:

      ```lua
      Send({
        Target = Morpheus,
        Data = "is Trinity with you?",
-       Tags = {
-        Action = "Trinity"
+       Contact = "Trinity"
       }
      })

+     -- `Contact` is the tag we're using to categorize the message.
+"Trinity" is the value of the tag.
      ```

-   - This message is tagged with an "Action" of "Trinity" , indicating its purpose.
+   - This message is tagged with an "Contact" of "Trinity" , indicating its purpose.
      Here's what the expected return should look:
      ![Morpheus Responds](/messaging1.png)